 Both the medial and lateral menisci are anchored to the other supporting structures of the knee.
 Despite the attachments, the menisci are mobile.
-The degrees of their mobility are not the same, however.
+The degrees of their mobility is not the same, however.
 It was found that the medial meniscus is only half as mobile as the lateral meniscus (Baker, 2011).
 The excursion or mobility of the lateral meniscus is thought to exceed more than 10 millimeters.
 The greater mobility displayed by the lateral meniscus is explained by its looser attachment to the capsule.

 Water and Collagen Component

 The meniscal blood supply is limited to its outer edges or margins.
 The remaining areas lacking blood supply obtain the nutrients required for repair from the synovial fluid, a lubricating fluid found in the cavities of joints.
-Areas lacking blood supply rely on the process of passive diffusion and mechanical pumping to receive the said nutrients.
+Areas lacking blood supply rely on passive diffusion and mechanical pumping to receive the said nutrients.